i3dm/Zavionix/V3 Ethos Widgets/readme.md

-# Zavionix V3 widgets for FrSky Radios have been released for Beta testing!
 # please note:
 # 1. if upgrading from V1 or V2, please delete entire widget folder from radio and copy the new folder and all its contents.
 # 2. if upgrading an RDT widget, please re perform fuel factor calibration as fuel factor may change!